tact-lang/tact-language-server/README.md

     if executable('node')
       au User lsp_setup call lsp#register_server({
             \ 'name': 'tact',
+            -- If you installed the language server via NPM, use the following command:
+            \ 'cmd': {server_info->['tact-language-server', '--stdio']},
+            -- If you installed the language server manually, use the following command:
             \ 'cmd': {server_info->['node', '/absolute/path/to/language-server/dist/server.js', '--stdio']},
             \ 'allowlist': ['tact'],
             \ })